 When you first complete the registration form you should tick the box that indicates your interest in a particular scholarship.
 All scholars still have to meet our academic criteria so we will not invite anyone to come for a scholarship assessment unless they have been offered a place as a result of our academic assessments.
 Because CH is a nationally and internationally famous school, competition for scholarships is intense and we will look for evidence in your scholarship application of outstanding achievement – we only ask a selected number of scholarship candidates to undertake the scholarship assessments so even if you have applied for a scholarship your child might not necessarily be assessed for one.

 What are Donation Governors and how do I get one?

-Donation governors are people or organisations who support Christ's Hospital financially and, as a result, are able to “present” a child and become their governor and mentor.
+Donation governors are people or organisations who support Christ’s Hospital financially and, as a result, are able to “present” a child and become their governor and mentor.
 There is no financial advantage in having a Donation Governor; presentees still need to be deemed successful academically and to be suitable candidates for boarding.
 The Admissions department match prospective pupils with donation governors during the admissions process.
-Some Sixth Form entrants do have the support of a DG but this is more usual at Year 7 or Year 9 entry.
+Some Sixth Form entrants do have the support of a Donation Governor but this is more usual at Year 7 or Year 9 entry.

 My child has SEN, what should I do?

 Educational, behavioural or other special needs do not preclude application for a place at CH.
 We will make reasonable adjustments to enable candidates with SEN to participate in the assessment process and, if successful, will then consider what reasonable adjustments might be made to enable the applicant to thrive at the School.
 Parents are advised to speak to the school about their child’s SEN before making an application and you must tell us in writing on the Registration Form and provide copies of any relevant referrals or reports.

 Do you take day students and how do they fit in?